mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ![inline 100%](images/struct-enum-kotlin.png)

-^ [lisa] Over in the kotlin world, stucts and enums are called data classes and sealed classes.
+^ [lisa] Over in the kotlin world, stucts and enums are called `data classes` and `sealed classes`.

-^ [lisa] The data classes have pretty similar style to structs, and they work pretty much the same.
+^ [lisa] The data classes have pretty similar style to structs in Swift, and they work pretty much the same.

-^ [lisa] Sealed classes are how we achieve enum-like functionality in kotlin, and they look a bit different. essentially, we create an un-instantiable type called either, and then have two inner subclasses for modeling the left and right. it's basically an OOP way to do enums.
+^ [lisa] Sealed classes are how we achieve enum-like functionality in kotlin, and they look a bit different.
+Essentially, we create an un-instantiable type called either, the sealed class, and then have two inner subclasses for modeling the left and right values. it's basically an OOP way to do enums.

 ^ [lisa] the amazing part is that this is 100% interoperable with java, so we can use the `Either` type in our java code, and we do.